FBoucher/Not-a-Dog-Workshop/Part2-Create-an-Cognitive-Services.md

 # Part 2 - Creating the Cognitive Services

 In the previous section, *[we deployed a website to Azure](Part1-Deploying-the-startupSolution.md)* that displays all the images in our blog storage.
-The goal of this step is to create a [Cognitive Service](https://azure.microsoft.com/en-ca/services/cognitive-services?WT.mc_id=tohack-github-frbouche), and use it's Vision API to detect dogs in our images.
+The goal of this step is to create a [Cognitive Service](https://azure.microsoft.com/en-ca/services/cognitive-services?WT.mc_id=tohack-github-frbouche), and use its Vision API to detect dogs in our images.

-> The Cognitive Services are a great way to infuse your app, websites and bots with intelligent algorithms to see, hear, speak, understand and interpret your user needs through natural methods of communication.
-Transform your business with AI today.[Lear more...](https://azure.microsoft.com/en-ca/services/cognitive-services?WT.mc_id=tohack-github-frbouche)
+> The Cognitive Services are a great way to infuse your apps, websites and bots with intelligent algorithms to see, hear, speak, understand and interpret your user needs through natural methods of communication.
+Transform your business with AI today.[Learn more...](https://azure.microsoft.com/en-ca/services/cognitive-services?WT.mc_id=tohack-github-frbouche)

 ## Azure Portal

-The most common tool when we start with Azure, or when we explore new feature is the Azure portal.
+The most common tool when we start with Azure, or when we explore new features is the Azure portal.
 It's always updated and very easy to use.

 Navigate to [https://portal.azure.com](https://portal.azure.com/#home)

 ![azurePortal][azurePortal]

 Let's do a quick tour.

 In the top left corner (A) you have:

 - The big green "+" button to create any resources.
 - The home button that brings you back to this view.
 - The dashboard button that brings you to your custom dashboards that you can share with others.
-- All Services will display the list of all services group by families.
+- All Services will display the list of all the services grouped by families.
 From there you can narrow the selection and see a list of your resources matching your type selection.

 Just under it, you have the favorites (B).
 This list is completely configurable.
 Just like bookmarks, by clicking on one of them you will see all the instances of a certain type listed for you.

-In the top of the screen in the middle there the search bar (C).
-It will search through type, instance and even documentation!
+In the top of the screen in the middle there is the search bar (C).
+It will search through types, instances and even documentation!

-Just on the right side of the search bar you have a few useful button:
+Just on the right side of the search bar you have a few useful buttons:

 - Cloud Shell, a fully functional terminal
-- I filter to change what you see in the portal.
-Very useful when you have access to multiple subscription.
+- A filter to change what you see in the portal.
+Very useful when you have access to multiple subscriptions.
 - The notification list.
-- Settings, where you can change the language, color of the portal beside many other things
+- Settings, where you can change the language, color, of the portal, besides many other things
 - Help, and  Feedback

 Finally, in the top right corner it's you (E) and a way to access all the account settings.

-## Let's get started.
+## Let's get started

-Now that we know the portal, let's create an instance of Cognitive Service.
+Now that we know the portal, let's create a Cognitive Service instance.

 1. Click the "**+**" button from the top left corner.
-1. in the search bar, type *vision*
+1. In the search bar, type *vision*
 1. From the list select **Computer Vision**

     ![typeVision][typeVision]

 1. Click the **Create** button.

 It's now time to select the properties of your Vision API.

 1. Give it a **unique name**.
 Be sure there is a little green check at the right of the textbox, meaning that it is valid.
-1. Validate if it's in the good subscription.
+1. Validate if it's in the correct subscription.
 It should be the same used previously to deploy the website.
 1. You can select any location.
 It's recommended to select the same for all the resources to get the best performance.
 1. Select F0 (aka Free) for the Pricing tier.
 1. Select the same resource group that was created for the previous deployment.